HostZero/ownrom.github.io/download.md

 * Download latest ROM file for your device
 * Download G-Apps if wanted
-* Move files to desired location on phone (SD card is recommended if avalible)
+* Move files to desired location on phone (SD card is recommended if available)
 * Reboot into TWRP recovery
 * Wipe System, Data, Cache and Dalvik Cache (Internal storage if you wish)
 * Flash ROM and G-Apps